transloadit/node-sdk/README.md

 Valid params can be page, pagesize, type and assembly_id.
 Please consult the [Transloadit API docs](https://transloadit.com/docs/api-docs#retrieve-notification-list) for details.

+### Templates

+#### TransloaditClient.createTemplate(params, cb)

+Creates a new template on Transloadit, with the given params.
+The params object must contain a <code>name</code> key (the template name) and a <code>template</code> key, which is the stringified value of the template JSON.

+#### TransloaditClient.editTemplate(templateId, params, cb)

+Updates the template represented by the given <code>templateId</code> with the new value.
+The <code>params</code> works just like the one from the **createTemplate** call.

+#### TransloaditClient.getTemplate(templateId, cb)

+Retrieves the name and the template JSON for the template represented by the given templateId.

+#### TransloaditClient.deleteTemplate(templateId, cb)

+Deletes the template represented by the given templateId on Transloadit.

+#### TransloaditClient.listTemplates(params, cb)

+Retrieves a list of all your templates from Transloadit.
+The <code>params</code> parameter can contain properties such as "order", "sort", and "page".
+For a list of all available params please check [this entry](https://transloadit.com/docs/api-docs#retrieve-template-list) in the Transloadit API docs.

 # Authors

 * Tim Koschützki (tim@transloadit.com)